 5. Native Cross-Platform Support

-To ensure high performance on every system, we developed our own shader language and compiler.
-This allows us to compile a single codebase into native DX12 (Windows) and Metal (macOS) code.
-It eliminates compatibility issues, ensuring that the experience is consistent and optimized, regardless of which operating system you use.
+To ensure high performance across every system, we developed CppSL (C++ Shader Language) and its cross-platform compiler.
+This allows us to compile a single codebase into native DX12 (Windows) and Metal (macOS) code, eliminating compatibility issues and ensuring a consistent, optimized experience regardless of the operating system.

 III.
 Empowering Designers: Where Speed Meets Photorealism